The Maia Team

 Dr Andrew Borg

-Dr Borg graduated with a Bachelor of Psychology (Hons) from the University of Malta and later carried out his doctoral training in Educational and Child Psychology at the University of East London in the UK.
-Dr Borg is a registered Educational Psychologist with experience of working systemically with children and adolescents, their families, as well as educators and school professionals.
+Andrew graduated with a Bachelor of Psychology (Hons) from the University of Malta and later carried out his doctoral training in Educational and Child Psychology at the University of East London in the UK.
+Andrew is a registered Educational Psychologist with experience of working systemically with children and adolescents, their families, as well as educators and school professionals.

 Ms Katya Borg Galea

-Ms Borg Galea is a registered Educational Psychologist.
+Katya is a registered Educational Psychologist.
 She graduated with a Master’s Degree from the University of Malta in 2014 and continued her studies at the Institute for Family Therapy Malta where she read for a Post-graduate Diploma in Systemic Psychotherapy.
-Ms Borg Galea has over 13 years of experience working with children and young people of diverse learning and behavioural profiles.
+Katya has over 13 years of experience working with children and young people of diverse learning and behavioural profiles.
 As an Educational Psychologist, she carries out psycho-educational assessments, intervention, and follow-up for children and adolescents aged 2-18 years, and assesses for various profiles including Autism Spectrum Disorder (ASD), Specific Learning Difficulties/Dyslexia, Intellectual Disability, Attention-Deficit-Hyperactivity Disorder (ADHD), and other learning, behavioural and/or developmental difficulties.
-In her work, Ms Borg Galea holds importance to working closely with parents, schools, and other professionals in supporting students’ learning and overall wellbeing.
+In her work, Katya holds importance to working closely with parents, schools, and other professionals in supporting students’ learning and overall wellbeing.

 Ms Caroline Vassallo